dskoda1/Databases_Final_Project/README.md

 ### Functionality
 ####*Completed*

--Display records in purchases table w/ labels
+-Display records from any table w/ labels

--Display records for rest of tables w/o labels

 -Insert record into purchases and products table(q4, q6)

 -Triggers for q5

+-Display monthly sale report for any product

+-side effects for purchases

 ####*Still under construction*

--Display labels for rest of tables when displaying records

--Display monthly sale report for any product

--Test triggers for q5

-#####-Side effects for purchases (q7):

--update product

--update customer
+-update customer last visit date

--possible insert into supply

--More to come..